Welcome New Parents!

 During Exploring and Learning sessions the role of the adults is to model activities based on the teacher-led sessions, while encouraging children to take risks and to put their skills into action.
 Children are not ‘forced’ to participate in adult-led activities at these times.
 However, all children are encouraged to try something new and to develop their learning on a daily basis.

 The children are able to have Exploring and Learning in all areas in Reception – both classrooms, the shared area and outside.
 There will always be at least one adult within each area facilitating the learning and encouraging children to take the next steps in their learning.

-Each week you can see our planned learning for the coming week by viewing our Learning Journey.
-These are published before the start of the school week on the Reception Year Group page:
+Each term you can see our planned learning for the coming term by viewing our Learning Journey.
+These are published before the start of the term on the Reception Year Group page: